buttercup/buttercup-importer/README.md

 #### KeePass 2
 KeePass archives for KeePass 2 can be opened using the `importFromKDBX` command.
 Simply pass the filename, password and destination path.

 This library supports both version 3 and 4 of the KDBX format, including the newly required argon2 hashing feature.
+Key files are also supported.

 #### 1Password
 When your archive is open, choose to export all entries to 1PIF format.
 Provide the path and destination to the `importFrom1PIF` function.